marwiss/Kontroll/README.md

 ## What is this

+OpenCDE APIs:
+Foundation API,
+BCF API,
+Documents API
-OpenCDE APIs Foundation API, BCF API, Documents API implemented in python, the FastAPI framework and the Neo4j graph database.
+implemented in python,
+the FastAPI framework
+and the Neo4j graph database.

 ## Background